 Special Education Projects

-The ESU CC manages 3 special education projects, with ESU 1 in wakefield serving as the fiscal agent.
-The purpose of these SPED projects is for particpating parties to pool their resources in connection with special education services and for the training of special education teachers and other staff memebrs employed by educational insitutions within the state of Nebraska.
+The ESU CC manages 3 special education projects, with ESU 1 in Wakefield serving as the fiscal agent.
+The purpose of these SPED projects is for participating parties to pool their resources in connection with special education services and for the training of special education teachers and other staff members employed by educational institutions within the state of Nebraska.
 The three projects are:

 Improving Learning for Children with Disabilities(ILCD)